-1.2 Paper Contributions and Organization
+1.2.
+Paper Contributions and Organization

 Based on the above discussion of the related literature, only few of the proposed architectures support key size selection feature and also save power for smaller key applications.
-In our previous work [17], a modular architecture has been proposed which is not only area efficient but also offers these features.
+In our previous work, a modular architecture has been proposed which is not only area efficient but also offers these features.
 However, when a small key size is used, the proposed architecture sets the other unutilized modules deactivated even if there are other requests to the system, as the case with the aforementioned related architectures.
 Such a common deficiency makes the system inefficient in terms of throughput and performance when there are many concurrent requests to the system which is a typical feature of secure server systems.

 In contrast, this paper alleviates such performance deficiencies by presenting a new parallel architecture that has the unutilized modules simultaneously operating to handle other requests in order to use the system more efficiently and increase the performance and throughput of the system.
-The main contributions and characteristics of the proposed architecture that distinguish it from the existing literature are summarized as follows:
+The contributions of the paper are summarized as follows: